PriscaNaa/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents in long format Display current directory contents, including hidden files Display content of current directory including hidden files and user and group IDs numerically
+Display current directory contents in long format Display current directory contents, including hidden files Display content of current directory including hidden files and user and group IDs numerically Creating a directory in the /tmp/ directory
+Creating a directory in the /tmp/ directory